 There’s something very soothing about this colour.
 The silhouette of the Gajgamini suit set (₹5,000) has a wrap-style front and cinched waist that flatters everyone’s natural form.

 Photo credit: (L) Nischita Babu and (R) Nama:Stay

 Intricately woven patterns cover a variety of colours and styles ranging from short kurtis to longer kurtas, kaftans, winter coats and even some home decor items.

 While we’re partial to this prussian blue kurta (price on request), there’s definitely going to be a colour and style that catches your eye.
 Dress it up or dress it down, it’s up to you.

-Photo credit: (L) Kriti Kulhari and (R) Tokree
+Photo credit: (L) Kirti Kulhari and (R) Tokree

-After seeing actor Kriti Kulhari in this outfit from Tokree, we spent a good hour or so (when we should have been working) going through all their sartorial options and when we tell you this has been one of the toughest decisions we’ve made recently, take us seriously.
+After seeing actor Kirti Kulhari in this outfit from Tokree, we spent a good hour or so (when we should have been working) going through all their sartorial options, and when we tell you this has been one of the toughest decisions we’ve made recently, take us seriously.

 Tokree’s designs show us that there is elegance in simplicity and that it’s the smaller details that make it more refined.

-If you like monochrome outfits then you’re spoilt for choice here.
-We recommend the Vanilla set (₹13,000) that perfectly showcases their less is more, approach and finer detailing.
-The top may be a plainer cotton satin but the gota on the wide-legged pants is beautiful.
+If you like monochrome outfits, then you’re spoilt for choice here.
+We recommend the Vanilla set (₹13,000) that perfectly showcases their less is more approach and finer detailing.
+The top may be plain cotton satin, but the gota on the wide-legged pants is beautiful.
 The dupatta is embroidered with golden lace and beaten mukaish work that makes it look like twinkling stars. *Cue* Badan pe sitaare lapete hue…

 Photo credit: (L) Aashna Shroff and (R) Marigold Lane